 diskdef z80pack-hd seclen 128 tracks 255 sectrk 128 blocksize 2048 maxdir 1024 skew 0 boottrk 0 os 2.2 endTo access the 512 MB harddisk image verify this disk definition in /usr/local/share/diskdefs:

 diskdef z80pack-hdb seclen 128 tracks 256 sectrk 16384 blocksize 16384 maxdir 8192 skew 0 boottrk 0 os 2.2 endThis definitions are included nowadys, if they are missing you need to add them.
 To access the 4 MB harddisk image (drives I: and J:) from the UNIX host always use the option -f z80pack-hd as in this example: cpmls -f z80pack-hd disks/drivei.cpm.
 Do not forget to use it, specially when copying files to the disk, without this option the harddisk image will be destroyed.
-You did make backups of the disks, did you?
+Lets hope you made backup copies of the disk images.

 Same with the 512 MB drive P:, always use the option -f z80pack-hdb to access this drive file.